Safe Communication Around Intimacy: How Do You Talk About Closeness Without Creating More Distance?

 Yes.
 Emotional distance often increases defensiveness, hesitation, and misunderstanding around intimacy.

-Stress can reduce patience, emotional bandwidth, warmth, and the ability to discuss sensitive topics well.
+Stress can reduce patience, emotional bandwidth, warmth, and the ability to discuss sensitive concerns well.

-When the topic keeps leading to hurt, avoidance, confusion, or repeated conflict that the couple cannot resolve on their own.
+When the conversation keeps leading to hurt, avoidance, confusion, or repeated conflict that the couple cannot resolve on their own.

 Individuals or couples who feel emotionally unsafe, misunderstood, pressured, or stuck in repetitive intimacy-related conversations may benefit from support.